dennisranish/zero-type/docs/building.md

 - `obj` - recursively builds this value into `TypeDefinition`s
 	- `TypeDefinition`s get left as is
 	- Objects - will check that the prototype top is an object and that all properties are present unless optional flag is marked on property's value using `typeOptional`; all property values will be evaluated using this same algorithm
-	- Arrays - will check that the prototype top is an array, that all properties are match of one of the types in the array, and that there are no non-sequential proprties start from zero; all property values will be evaluated using this same algorithm
+	- Arrays - will check that the prototype top is an array, that all properties are match of one of the types in the array, and that there are no non-sequential properties start from zero; all property values will be evaluated using this same algorithm
 	- Classes (functions) - will check that the prototype chain includes this class
 	> Note: when doing this typescript will assume `typeof myClass` rather than `myClass`; adding typeClass() fixes this.
 When compiling to a file typescript type is correct.
 	- Other - will check that the prototype top is the same as the supplied value